DIRTY AIR = DIRTY SKIN

 Alterations that disturb the skin barrier function are involved in the development of various skin issues and diseases.
 The protective ability of the skin can be compromised and problems arise when an abnormal exposure to environmental stressors exceeds the skin’s normal defensive potential (Valacchi et al., 2012).
 Here below, you will find some of the skin disorders associated with pollution:

 Exposure to pollutants can lead to premature aging and many studies expose a direct link between airborne pollutant exposure and the occurrence of prominent skin aging signs especially pigment spots, as well as wrinkles.
 Additionally, there is evidence that ozone as a strong oxidative agent is capable of affecting the integrity of the skin.
-Furthermore, some epidemiological studies discovered a direct link between airborne particulate matter (PM) exposure and the occurrence of prominent skin aging signs.
+Additionally, some epidemiological studies discovered a direct link between airborne particulate matter (PM) exposure and the occurrence of prominent skin aging signs.
 Other studies suggest skin aging-inducing pathways might be through polycyclic aromatic hydrocarbons (PAHs).

 3) Atopic dermatitis/eczema